What Happens When a Leasehold Expires? UK Guide 2026

 Marriage value is the hypothetical uplift in the property’s value created by extending the lease.
 The freeholder is entitled to half of it.
 So a flat that would jump in value by, say, £40,000 once the lease is extended owes the freeholder £20,000 of marriage value on top of the standard premium and ground-rent capitalisation.
 That’s the cliff.

-The Leasehold and Freehold Reform Act 2024 abolishes marriage value entirely — once the new deferment and capitalisation rates are set.
+The Leasehold and Commonhold Act abolishes marriage value entirely — once the new deferment and capitalisation rates are set.
 The High Court upheld that abolition in October 2025 against challenges brought by freeholder groups.
 But here’s the catch: as of May 2026 the government still hasn’t set the new rates.
 The consultation was pushed from Summer 2025 into late 2025 and has been delayed again.
 So we are stuck with the pre-reform regime in practice, even though the headline reform is law.

 What this means for you: if your lease is anywhere near 80 years, don’t wait for the reforms.
 Extend now under the existing rules.
 If your lease has plenty of time on it (say 90+ years), you might decide to wait and see whether the new rates land in your favour.
 That’s the only situation where waiting is defensible.